 The Associação dos Amigos do Caminho de Santiago de Viana do Castelo, or AACS – Viana as it is also known -, is a Jacobean group created by pilgrims.
 As such, all its actions serve the people who venture along our wonderful path.

 Born, as the name suggests, in Viana do Castelo, it was in 2004 that this institution became official.
-Its mission was and is to bring to more people the experience of “Being a Pilgrim” and, at the same time, to promote the Portuguese Way to Santiago.
+Its mission is to bring more people the experience of “Being a Pilgrim” and simultaneously promote the Portuguese Way.

 Few do this as well as the protagonist of this article.